xor9237/brazil_ecommerce/README.md

 ![Image Description](https://i.postimg.cc/tCw2cfB8/6-saopaulo-clusteredmap.png)
 Among the cities in Sao Paulo, Brazil, the most accessible city and where the most Olist's customers are living in is city Sao Paulo in the state Sao Paulo.

-- Find the best Borough to open the warehouse
+- Find the best Borough to open the clothing store

 Since now I know that the best city is Sao Paulo in the state Sao Paulo, I found the list of boroughs in Sao Paulo and made the list then create the new dataframe containing the list of Boroughs.
 ```